2030 Objective: Water use is the same or less than Fiscal Year 06–07 levels

 Water use in City operations

-With eleven LEED certified buildings and eight Sustainability at Work-certified work sites, water conservation is well integrated into City operations.
+With eleven LEED certified buildings and thirty-eight Sustainability at Work-certified work sites, water conservation is well integrated into City operations.
 Keeping abreast of new technologies, weather patterns and keeping staff engaged will all contribute to successfully maintaining progress toward this goal.